 Giving your dog a different antibiotic is even more dangerous.
 Not all antibiotics are suitable for dogs, and they could trigger a severe illness, allergic reaction, or even death.
 At best, they might simply do nothing.
 You won’t know the right dosage for your dog and might give them a drug that doesn’t treat their type of infection.
 Overall, giving your dog human medication without your vet’s knowledge is a bad idea.

 Clavacillin might be suitable for humans, but that doesn’t mean you can take your dog’s leftover prescription.
 If you have a bacterial infection, talk to a doctor about getting your own dose.
 Your dog’s Clavacillin probably won’t have the right dosage for your condition.
+Besides that, misuse of antibiotics is a severe ethical irresponsibility.

-Can Cats Take Clavacillin?
+Can cats take Clavacillin?

 Clavacillin is suitable for both dogs and cats.
 If your cat contracts a bacterial infection, like skin and soft tissue infections, your vet might prescribe the same medication that they gave your dog.
 Just make sure you don’t give your cat the dog’s prescription.